-NTC says the new rate follows the impact of the global coronavirus pandemic on the national economy, cost of living, sustanability of business and desirability of attaining high level of employment.
+NTC says the new rate follows the impact of the global coronavirus pandemic on the national economy, cost of living, sustainability of business and desirability of attaining a high level of employment.

-All establishments, institutions or organization whose daily minimum wage is below the 2021 national daily minimum wage the Commission has said should adjust their wages accordingly with effect from June 4, 2021.
+All establishments, institutions or organizations whose daily minimum wage is below the 2021 national daily minimum wage the Commission has said should adjust their wages accordingly with effect from June 4, 2021.

 According to a communique issued by the NTC, any establishments, institutions or organisations that [flout] the new rate shall be sanctioned in accordance with the law”.

 Following the implementation of the new minimum wage, they have been an upward review of salaries of workers in Ghana.